phubbard/internet-wizard/README.md

 # Constraints

 I want to run this from my iPad, using Pyto, Juno, a-Shell, Carnets or similar.
-This limits me to Python 3, it's standard libraries and any Python-only packages.
+This limits me to Python 3, its standard libraries and any Python-only packages.
 No C binaries, for example.